Jithinqw/wafflecss/README.md

 npm run build-storybook
 ```

-in your terminal and view on `http://localhost:6006/`
+in your terminal and view on `http://localhost:6006/` in your browser.

 ## Testing